 “Sifting and winnowing in Wisconsin began a billion years ago,” says Wisconsin’s State Geologist James Robertson.
 A billion years is the amount of time it takes this type of sand, sometimes referred to as frac sand, to form.
 Frac sand is defined by its purity, shape, and toughness.
 It is more than 99% quartz, the grains are highly spherical, and it is extremely hard to crush.

 Where sand is almost 100% quartz, the industry calls it silica sand.
 The name cuts to the atomic heart of the mineral.
-Quartz is one of many minerals built out of silicone and oxygen, called silicates.
+Quartz is one of many minerals built out of silicon and oxygen, called silicates.
 In order to understand the extreme strength of quartz sand grains, a little explanation of the atomic infrastructure is in order.